-4. Put as much attention on recovery as you do on training.
+4. Pay as much attention to your recovery as you do to your training.
 The single easiest way to get better results from your training is to take a proactive approach to recovery.
 Remember: your muscles don’t get bigger and your cardiovascular system doesn’t improve when you’re training; instead, growth takes place when you’re recovering.
 Pick one or two activities (swimming, listening to relaxing music, massage, etc.) and schedule them into your week, just as you would with your training days.

 Want a little more guidance?
 Morpheus, the world’s first digital recovery coach, will give you a personalized recovery zone to train in each day to help you recover faster than ever.